Redocly/redocly-cli/docs/rules/tags-alphabetical.md

 Ensures that all tag `name` fields in the `tags` object are listed in alphabetical order.
 Note that this rule does not automatically sort your tags if they are not in alphabetical order.
-The rule only produces a warning or an error, and expects you to modify your API definitions.
+The rule only produces a warning or an error, and expects you to modify your API descriptions.

 |OAS|Compatibility|
 |---|---|